laaksomavrick/devblog/content/blog/using-nix-for-your-ruby-on-rails-project/index.md

 ```

 In the happy path, the Ruby on Rails application is being built with its dependencies and a set of verifications are being run on the code.
-We are making sure the project can build, no secrets are present in the code, the code is well formatted, the code is linted, and all the tests are passing.
+We are making sure the project can build, no secrets are present in the code, the code is well-formatted, the code is linted, and all tests are passing.

 Installing the system dependencies is delegated to Nix.
 This is identical to the local environment set up previously because of the `flake.nix` configuration.